Clarity logoClarity logoClarity

 An emergency fund is 3-6 months of expenses kept in a high-yield savings account.
 Here's how to build one from zero and when you can stop saving.

-This guide is designed for first-pass understanding.
-Start with core terms, then apply the framework in your own account workflow.
+This guide is built for first-pass understanding.
+Start with the key terms, then use the framework in your own money workflow.

 How Much Emergency Fund Do You Need?

 You need 3 to 6 months of essential living expenses saved in a high-yield savings account.
 The exact amount depends on your job stability, income sources, and dependents.
 Start with a $1,000 starter fund, then build toward your full target over time.
-A dual-income household with stable employment can aim for 3 months; freelancers and single-income families should target 6 months or more.
+A dual-income household with stable employment can aim for 3 months.
+Freelancers and single-income families should target 6 months or more.

 What an Emergency Fund Actually Is

-An emergency fund is cash; real, liquid, accessible cash — set aside specifically for unexpected expenses.
+An emergency fund is cash: real, liquid, accessible cash set aside specifically for unexpected expenses.
 Not a vacation fund.
 Not a "treat yourself" fund.
 Not money you'll "get around to saving."
 It's a financial buffer that keeps a bad month from becoming a bad year.

 Without one, every unexpected expense goes on a credit card at 24% APR.
 A $2,000 car repair becomes $2,800 by the time you pay it off.
 A job loss means you're dipping into retirement accounts (plus penalties and taxes) or borrowing from family.
 The emergency fund breaks that cycle.